Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection

 Relying on our research overview, we first explore the impact of pre-training backbones with different network architectures and learning approaches in FFD task.
 Technically, we utilize a basic fine-tuning structure (\textit{Backbone and FC with Cross-entropy loss}) and prioritizing various mainstream backbones pre-trained on ImageNet to evaluate FFD performance.
 Meanwhile, we select CNN-based architectures such as ResNet, Xception, and EfficientNet, which are common in previous FFD methods, as well as Transformer-based architectures like ViT, which are superior in most other CV tasks.
 For learning approaches, we employ SL and SSL with different pretext tasks, including contrastive learning (CL) tasks such as SimSiam~\cite{chen2021exploring} and MoCo~\cite{chen2003improved,chen2021empirical}, as well as masked image modeling (MIM) tasks such as MAE~\cite{he2022masked}, BEiT~\cite{peng2208beit,wang2023image}, and ConMIM~\cite{yi2022masked}.

 In our comprehensive comparison (refer to Section~\ref{chap:compare backbone}), we statistically find that backbones pre-trained with SSL outperform those with SL under the same network architecture, and Transformer-based backbones outperform CNN-based ones with the same learning approach.
-These results are consistent with recent research trends observed across various tasks.
+These results highlight the crucial role of SSL in pre-training ViT-based backbones to enhance FFD model generalization, with the representation capabilities of SSL approaches directly influencing FFD performance.
 Notably, BEiT~\cite{peng2208beit,wang2023image} achieves superior performance, benefiting from its ability to independently represent visual tokens of image patches, thus better extracting differential cues between facial local components.

-Since most mainstream backbones are pre-trained on ImageNet, which contains content significantly different from facial images, this training data gap will also restrict the performance of general-purpose backbones in facial-related tasks, particularly FFD, which requires identifying subtle forgery cues within complex facial features.
+Since most mainstream backbones are pre-trained on ImageNet or other natural image datasets such as LAION-2B~\cite{laion5b} and WIT~\cite{radford2021learning}, which contains content significantly different from facial images, this training data gap will also restrict the performance of general-purpose backbones in facial-related tasks, particularly FFD, which requires identifying subtle forgery cues within complex facial features.
 Furthermore, compared to forgery faces, we can easily collect large-scale and diverse real-face datasets~\cite{liu2015faceattributes,karras2019style}.
 Although these datasets may lack labels, we can still leverage SSL with appropriate pretext tasks to pre-train a robust face representation backbone with face-specific knowledge tailored to facial tasks.
-In the technical implementation of the backbone, we adopt ViT as the network architecture and employ SSL methods such as MoCo v3~\cite{chen2003improved}, MAE~\cite{he2022masked}, and BEiT v2~\cite{peng2208beit}, which are concise and classical in CL and MIM.
+In the technical implementation of the backbone, we adopt ViT as the network architecture and employ SSL methods such as MoCo v3~\cite{chen2021empirical}, MAE~\cite{he2022masked}, and BEiT v2~\cite{peng2208beit}, which are concise and classical in CL and MIM.